yazgazan/YSh/Doc/basics/invocation.md

 - The last three forms can't load any configscript
 - With -i options, no configscript will be loaded, you can however source your own.
 Moreover, any script-only functionalities will be disable before runing the repl.
 - The state file is loaded just before interactive/command/script.
 It will override configscript/env.
+- The state file may be used to represent a finite-state machine.